Koopman Spectrum Nonlinear Regulators and Efficient Online Learning: Related work

 The line of work that is most closely related to ours is the eigenstructure\,/\,pole assignments problem (e.g.\@ \citet{andry1983eigenstructure,hemati2017dynamic}) classically considered in the control community particularly for linear systems.
 In fact, in the literature on control, working in frequency domain has been standard (e.g.~\citet{pintelon2012system,sabanovic2011motion}).
 These problems aim at computing a feedback policy that generates the dynamics whose eigenstructure matches the desired one; we note such problems can be naturally encoded by using the Koopman spectrum cost in our framework as well.
 In connection with the relation of the Koopman operator to stability, these are in principle closely related to the recent surge of interest in neural networks to learn dynamics with stability \citep{manek2020learning,TK21}.

-In the RL community, there have been several attempts to use metrics such as mutual information for acquisitions of the {\it skills} under RL settings, which are often referred to as unsupervised RL (e.g. \citep{eysenbach2018diversity}).
-These work provide an approach of effectively generating desirable behaviors through compositions of skills rather than directly optimizing for tasks, but still within cumulative (single-step) cost framework.
-Recently, provably correct methods (e.g. \citep{jiang2017contextual,sun2019model}) have been developed for continuous control problems~\citep{kakade2020information, mania2020active, simchowitz2020naive, curi2020efficient}.
+In the RL community, there have been several attempts of using metrics such as mutual information for acquisitions of the {\it skills} under RL settings, which are often referred to as unsupervised RL (e.g. \citet{eysenbach2018diversity}).
+These work provide an approach of effectively generating desirable behaviors through compositions of skills rather than directly optimizing for tasks, but are still within cumulative (single-step) cost framework.
+Historically, the motor primitives investigated in, for example, \citep{peters2008reinforcement, ijspeert2002learning, stulp2013robot} have considered parametric nonlinear dynamics having some desirable properties such as stability, convergence to certain attractor etc., and it is related to the Koopman spectrum regularization in the sense both aim at regulating the global dynamical properties.
+Those primitives may be discovered by clustering (cf. \citet{stulp2014simultaneous}), learned by imitation learning (cf. \citet{kober2010imitation}), and coupled with meta-parameter learning (e.g. \citet{kober2012reinforcement}).